NixOS/nixpkgs/doc/interoperability/cyclonedx.md

 | `nix:fod:url`    | URL to fetch |

-`nix:fod` properties may be extracted and evaluated to a derivation using code similar to the following:
+`nix:fod` properties may be extracted and evaluated to a derivation using code similar to the following, assuming a fictitious function `filterPropertiesToAttrs`:

 ```nix
 { pkgs, filterPropertiesToAttrs, properties }: